SeisComP/main/apps/gui-qt/scrttv/descriptions/scrttv.rst

-To enable or disable a station for automatic data processing in |scname| select a station code with the mouse and drag the stations to the disable / enable tab or simply double-click on the station code.
+To enable or disable a station for automatic data processing in |scname| select a station code with the mouse and drag the stations to the disable / enable tab or simply double-click on the station code in the respective tab.

 Stream Processing